22388o/ssh_over_tor/README.md

 ## 📲 Establishing the Connection: ##

-So finally we connect the app with our node.
+Finally we connect the app with our node.
 1) Open Orbot and start Tor
 2) Start JuiceSSH from within Orbot
 3) Select your setup node connection and wait for it to establish (may take a little while)